 - Grout Hobwitch: This grizzled, ancient goblin is renowned for her knowledge of goblin magic, which mostly involves dubious curses and vague parables.
 She wears a belt of shrunken heads, and keeps a rat in a cage which she claims is her familiar.

-This article will appears in 20 Things #10: Goblin Lair.
-It will also appear in GM’s Miscellany: 20 Things II, available in March 2017.
+This article appears in GM’s Miscellany: 20 Things II, available in March 2017.

 For more free content, check out our Free Resources page.